Hamza12700/cryptos/README.md

 This API provides a set of hash functions implemented in Golang.
 It allows clients to perform hashing operations on text inputs, returning the hashed result.

 ## Example Usage
-To use the api, simply make a `Get` request to the endpoint, providing the `text` parameter with the value you wish to encrypt/decrypt.
+To use the api, simply make a `Get` request to the endpoint, with the value you wish to encrypt/decrypt.

 Here's an example:
 ```bash